The-Pipeman-Organisation/rosbot/README.md

 # rosbot
 Rosbot 2.0!

-> upload one we fix the code!
+> MUCH better than the old scripts!
+> Now with semi-automatic install script!